-The new standard also provides practical expedients for an entity's ongoing accounting.
+Leases will be classified as finance or operating, with classification affecting the pattern and classification of expenses recognition in the statements of activities.
 SOS has elected the short-term lease recognition exemption for all leases that qualify.
 This means, for those leases that qualify, SOS will not recognize ROU assets or lease liabilities, and this includes not recognizing ROU assets or lease liabilities for existing short-term leases of those assets in transition.
 SOS has also elected the practical expedient to not separate lease and non-lease components.
+As a practical expedient, SOS has elected to use the risk-free discount rate as of the lease commencement date.